After Goodbye

 And it was in that stillness that the song arrived.

-This is the language I've worked in for years — not words, but the transmission of feeling and knowing that passes between living beings without speech.
-Floating in stillness above the resting vertical tail of a whale, I quietly sent a question into the deep:
+This is the language I've worked in for years — not words, but the transmission of feeling and knowing that passes between things without speech.
+It had always arrived this way.

 What guidance do you have for us humans?